Afusipa Taumoepeau

+Early life and junior rugby career

+Afusipa Taumoepeau's rugby journey began with remarkable achievements at the Oatley Junior Rugby Union Football Club.
+In 2003, he distinguished himself by earning the prestigious **Junior Player of the Year** award, underscoring his exceptional talent.
+During that season, Taumoepeau played 14 matches, amassing an impressive 35 tries and 7 goals, a feat that highlighted his dominance on the field.
+His performance also earned him **Southern Districts Representative Honours** for the Under 13's category, marking him as a standout player in his age group.
+These early accolades foreshadowed his successful professional career, showcasing his early potential and dedication to the sport.

+Club career

 Taumoepeau was schooled at St Joseph's College, Hunters Hill and represented Australia at under 20 level, and as part of the Australian Sevens.

 He made his debut for the Brumbies in the 2008 Super 14 season, at aged 18.
 He spent three seasons with the Brumbies.
 In October 2010 he signed to the Melbourne Rebels and became the Rebels 32nd squad member.
 Playing in a trial, in preparation for the 2011 Super Rugby season in a pre-season match against Tonga at Olympic Park, Taumoepeau scored a try and earned the honour of scoring the Rebels' first ever pre-season points.

 In 2011 he joined French team Pau in the French second division (Pro D2) where he stayed 3 years.
 He then signed for Albi in the same division for 2 years.
 In 2016 he joined Castres, in the French Top 14 league.
 On 2 June 2018 he became a Top 14 champion, Castres beating Montpellier in the final.
 On 5 June he joined Perpignan, still in the Top 14, for a 3 year contract.